mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/gpsposition.rst

 GPS-Position
 ***********************

 Provides a button to navigate to your current position and display a symbol at that position.
-The scale will not be changed.
+The scale will not be changed until you activate ``zoom to accuracy (zoom to accuracy on first position)``.

 .. image:: ../../../../../figures/gps_position.png
      :scale: 80